vita-student-projects/BEV_Semantic_Segmentation_Group33/README.md

 ## 3. Results

 In the paper, they also have results for the Kitti-360 dataset but due to lack of time and ressources, we could only test our modifications on the nuscenes dataset.
+We compare our results (64 and 96 hidden channels) with the results from the paper (PanopticBEV) in the following tables:

 |Dataset  | Method      | PQ    | SQ    | RQ    | PQ_th | SQ_th | RQ_th | PQ_st | SQ_st | RQ_st |
 |---------|-------------|-------|-------|-------|-------|-------|-------|-------|-------|-------|